 “Labor shortages and the very hot labor market despite the pandemic are already reflected in inflation, and in Poland this is reflected in the prices of services.
-They are increasing by around 7% year on year and the pandemic is not slowing it down much, ”said Andrzej Kaminski, economist at Bank Millennium in Warsaw.
+They are increasing by around 7% year on year and the pandemic is not slowing it down. a lot, ”said Andrzej Kaminski, economist at Bank Millennium in Warsaw.

 As vaccination spurs recovery – Hungary has vaccinated 54% of its population – production and consumption have jumped, as labor markets tightened from last year, companies and recruiters said .

-German Continental Automotive Hungary, which employed around 8,200 people at the end of 2020 at seven production sites, two research centers and a tire warehouse in Hungary, said the recovery started in the third quarter and reported “good situation of customers’ orders at most sites.
+German Continental Automotive Hungary, which employed around 8,200 people at the end of 2020 at seven production sites, two research centers and a tire warehouse in Hungary, said the recovery started in the third quarter and reported “good status of customer orders “in most sites.

 Robert Keszte, Country Manager, Hungary, said that for engineers, software / IT experts and technicians in general, there was a visible gap between supply and demand, with regional imbalances in the availability of qualified workers.

-“I believe that the most difficult times are still ahead of us.
-With the reopening and recovery of the economy, the hiring climate for companies is also exploding… I expect a much more difficult situation for the second half of 2021 compared to 2020. ”
+“I think more difficult times are still ahead of us.
+With the reopening and recovery of the economy, the hiring climate for companies is also exploding… I expect a much more difficult situation for the second half of 2021 by compared to 2020. “

 “We have based our growth plans on increasing the efficiency and the level of automation in both blue collar and white collar positions,” he added.

-Gabor Toldi, Managing Director of the Recruitment Consulting Firm Fault code Solution, said the labor shortage was severe in the manufacturing sector and for white-collar jobs, companies in eastern Hungary importing thousands of workers from Ukraine.
+Gabor Toldi, managing director of recruitment consultancy DTC Solution, said the labor shortage was severe in the manufacturing sector and for white-collar jobs, companies in eastern Hungary important thousands of workers from Ukraine.

-“A skilled worker can earn up to 500,000 gross monthly forints ($ 1,753.09) now, but that still does not compare to salaries of 1 million forints in Germany,” he said, adding that the German economy was still siphoning off workers.
+“A skilled worker can now earn up to 500,000 forints per month gross ($ 1,753.09), but this is still not comparable to wages of 1 million forints in Germany,” he said, adding that the German economy was still siphoning off workers.

-Tomas Ervin Dombrovsky, Labor Market Analyst in the Czech Recruitment Group LMC, which operates the jobs.cz website, said demand for workers in the manufacturing sector had returned to 2019 levels last fall.
+Tomas Ervin Dombrovsky, a labor market analyst at Czech recruiting group LMC, which runs the jobs.cz website, said demand for workers in the manufacturing sector had returned to 2019 levels last fall.

 Czech job vacancies, according to the employment agency, have increased since November and are close to a pre-pandemic record.

-(Graph: Inflation in Central Europe is accelerating – https://graphics.reuters.com/EASTERN EUROPE–ECONOMY/LABOR/rlgpddxlqpo/chart.png)
+(Graphic: Inflation in Central Europe is picking up speed – https://graphics.reuters.com/EASTEUROPE-ECONOMY/LABOUR/rlgpddxlqpo/chart.png)

-Firms under pressure to find workers further raise wages, after years of double-digit wage growth before COVID-19.
+Companies under pressure to find workers are raising wages again, after years of double-digit wage growth before COVID-19.

 Hungarian gross wages jumped 9.2% per year in March, while in the Czech Republic nominal gross wages rose 3.2% in the first quarter.
 Wages in the business sector in Poland increased by 9.9% year on year in April.

-“We are trying to adjust wages to the labor market.
-We are short of employees and it is very difficult for us to find them, ”said Ryszard Florek, managing director of Polish window manufacturer Fakro, adding that the company hoped to increase its enrollment with up to 100 students during the holidays. summer.
+“We are trying to adapt wages to the labor market.
+We are short of employees and it is very difficult for us to find any,” said Ryszard Florek, managing director of Polish window manufacturer Fakro, adding that the company was hoping increase its enrollment with 100 students during the summer holidays.